ember-template-lint/ember-template-lint/docs/rule/require-valid-alt-text.md

 The content of an `alt` attribute is used to calculate the accessible label of an element, whereas the text content is used to produce a label for the element.
 For this reason, adding a label to an icon can produce a confusing or duplicated label on a control that already has appropriate text content.

+If it's not a meaningful image, it should have an empty alt attribute value and have the role of presentation or none.

 This rule **forbids** the following: